Students complete a design or artistic rendition and then submit it virtually.

 Materials and Resources

-What does the student need to bring to the lesson?
 The student will need to acquire any necessary art supplies.

 Guiding Questions for this Activity